-The Ontario government released its budget: A Plan for Care and Opportunity.
+The Ontario government has released its budget: A Plan for Care and Opportunity.

 Here's what it means for your business: